 Snacks and soundtracks

-And, when belly rumbles turn to grumbles, make sure there's an arsenal of pre-prepared snacks on hand to avoid pricey stops at services or treks to the dining car.
+You won’t regret planning ahead and putting together a few playlists with tunes everyone will enjoy.
+You should also make sure there's an arsenal of pre-prepared snacks on hand for when belly rumbles turn to grumbles to avoid pricey stops at service stations or treks to the dining car.

 Get out there

 The UK has museums for every age and interest, like The National Football Museum in Manchester, the V&A Museum of Childhood in London, The Transport Museum in Coventry and The Pitt-Rivers Museum in Oxford.
 The best part?
 They're all free of charge.

 For families looking for a little more action, there are idyllic cycle routes, glamping adventures and zip-lining and treetop explorations across the UK.
 Go Ape, available at 30 of the UK's parks and forests, provides the perfect opportunity to monkey around.
-And, since you were wondering, you can redeem Nectar points towards your Go Ape adventure - enjoy the high life.
+And you can collect Nectar points when you buy tickets for your Go Ape adventure through nectar.com – enjoy the high life.

 Don't forget the "bored box"

 Whether you're spending a week in a chocolate box cottage or braving the great outdoors under canvas, you'll need back-up to keep the kids entertained.
 And the adults, for that matter.

 It’s a smart move to pack a selection of board games, outdoor playthings like bats, balls, hula hoops and boules, colouring books and playing cards.
-If you'll have access to a pool or beach, fun inflatables will keep everyone happy for hours.
+Plus if you have access to a pool or beach, fun inflatables will keep everyone happy for hours.
 Blow-up pizza slice, anyone?